Portland–Montreal pipeline

 The Portland Montreal Pipeline is a series of underground crude oil pipelines connecting South Portland, Maine, in the United States with Montreal, Quebec, in Canada.
 As of early 2016, the pipeline transports limited volumes, sufficient to keep the pipeline wet.
-The pipeline also supplied crude to the Suncor Montreal-Est refinery during supply interruptions due to the 2016 Fort McMurray wildfires.
+The pipeline also supplied crude oil to the Suncor Montreal-Est refinery during supply interruptions due to the 2016 Fort McMurray wildfires.

 History

 The pipeline traces its history to the early years of World War II when oil shipments to Canada were severely disrupted by the Kriegsmarine during the Battle of the St. Lawrence and the larger Battle of the Atlantic.
 In order to safely transport oil to central Canada, a pipeline was proposed to connect the relatively secure Port of Portland in Maine with refineries in Montreal.

 The marine terminal was built on the south side of the Fore River in the city of South Portland immediately downstream of the Portland Terminal Company's railroad bridge over the river.
 The pipeline route from Portland to Montreal was mostly built alongside the existing right of way for the Portland - Montreal rail line which was owned at that time by the Canadian National Railways (CNR) and called the CNR's Berlin Subdivision.
 This rail line was built in the 1850s by the Atlantic & St. Lawrence Railroad which was purchased by the Grand Trunk Railway shortly after completion.
 The Grand Trunk Railway encountered financial difficulties after World War I, and the company was nationalized by the Government of Canada in 1923 with its properties merged into the CNR.

 Construction of the original pipeline was finished in 1941, and the transportation of oil to Montreal began.
 The pipeline originally consisted of three separate pipes, which crossed through the same common right-of-way.
 The third and smallest pipe was decommissioned in 1982.
 Up until 2016, two pipes operated after they underwent renovation.
 Since it has been in service, the pipeline has pumped over 5 Goilbbl of oil to Montreal refineries.
 The pipeline was the primary reason that the Port of Portland had the largest volume oil port on the Eastern Seaboard, as more than 200 tankers delivered oil to the pipeline marine terminal annually.

 In January 2016, the pipeline flow was slowed to a trickle.
 Its volume had been decreasing for several years.
 The completion of a major pipeline project connecting the Montreal refineries to Alberta oil sands and Bakken light sweet crude sources and the closure of the Shell Montreal-Est refinery made oil transportation from Maine unnecessary.
 According to consulting firm Turner, Mason & Co., "there is no need to move crude oil from Portland to Montreal.
 That is a permanent change."
 Any future use of the pipeline would be in the other direction.
 The pipeline continues to see some use.